-The benefits of online learning can't be beat when it comes to earning your college degree.
-If you're on the fence about online classes vs. traditional classes, then read on about the (lucky) 13 benefits of taking college course online!
+The move to online learning has been dramatic for college students during the pandemic.
+Fortunately, the benefits of online learning can't be beat when it comes to earning your college degree.
+If you're on the fence about online classes vs. traditional classes -- or don't have an in-person option this year -- then read on about the (lucky) 13 benefits of taking college course online!

 - A large variety of courses to choose from - did you know you can earn college course credits for almost any course you can think of?
 Whether it's algebra, English composition or even biology lab work, there's a course you can take online.
 You can even study humanities, sociology and business administration.